Estimated reading time: 8 minutes

-But if you still want to learn how to make Gmail HIPAA compliant, then let’s dive in!
+But if you still want to learn how to make Gmail HIPAA-compliant, let's dive in!

 These are the 4 steps you'll need to follow.
 While the process isn't easy, we'll guide you using screenshots and simple explanations.